cfpb/design-manual/ui-toolkit/buttons.md

 <div class="content-33 content-first">
 #### Destructive action
-* Red Orange background color
+* Red Orange type color
 <p>When paired with a Primary action, indicate the destructive action using a Destructive action button link to the right of the Primary button.</p>
 </div>